lubomir-angelov/ai_co_scientist/README.md

 We are referencing a specific commit from their repo.

-## using the submodule in the other code
+### Using the submodule other parts of the repo:

 ```python
 from vendor.octotools.core.planner import Planner
 from vendor.octotools.core.executor import Executor
 ```

-## Notes:

-When using from a venv or in Docker:
+### When using from a venv or within a container:

 1. We need vendor on PYTHONPATH in the orchestrator container/runtime.
 2. We need vendor/octotools to be copied into the Docker build context.

-# Working with this repo with the submodule
+# Working with this repo and the submodule

+To work with the repo you need to pull and initialize the external submodule:

 ```bash
 git clone https://github.com/lubomir-angelov/ai_co_scientist.git